PlanTL-GOB-ES/corpus-cleaner/README.md

 ## Versioning

-So far, Corpus Cleaner is only used internally and it is still being developed.
-The current version is 0.1 but we don't have a proper versioning scheme yet.
+The current version is 0.1.

 ## Authors